deepesh-dg/stack-overflow-clone/README.md

 ## Database and Collection Creation

-`src/models/server/db.ts` contains the code to create the databases and collections if doesn't exists which is called in `src/middleware` because this file will be executed on every request.
+`src/models/server/dbSetup.ts` and `src/models/server/storageSetup.ts` contains the code to create the databases, collections and storage bucket if doesn't exists which is called in `src/middleware` because this file will be executed on every request.